-- 115 Through this study around 20 ethical questions in data focused research were collected among the - experts.
-While the explicit answering of these questions was not the aim of the study, the different - considerations help to gain an understanding of ethical aspects that need to be considered when - 118 addressing ethical questions in data literacy. - The ethical questions were summarized in the following six categories (See figure 2): the appli- - cation of the FAIR Principles (4), Stakeholders (4), Role of Authorities (3), Data Representation - 121 (3), Ethical Dilemmas and Examples (3), and a category consisting of questions that did not fit - the other categories (2). - 123 The clustering of the categories in human oriented and process oriented describes whether the - questions address data interaction processes or reflect context in which data is processes.
-Process - oriented are ethical question that address the interactions with data along a data management - 126 process of gathering, analyzing, visualization and documentation.
-Human centered questions are - 127 addressing different stakeholders interacting with or through the results and decision-making - 128 through data. - The FAIR principles are findability, accessibility, interoperability, and reusability (FAIR) [16]. - An example question based on these principles was 'When should data transparency be given - and when is it too much?'.
-As transparency is an underlying theme and the central aim of the
+- 117 Through this study around 20 ethical questions in data focused research were collected among the - 118 experts.
+While the explicit answering of these questions was not the aim of the study, the different - considerations help to gain an understanding of ethical aspects that need to be considered when - 120 addressing ethical questions in data literacy. - 121 The ethical questions were summarized in the following six categories (See figure 2): the appli- - 122 cation of the FAIR Principles (4), Stakeholders (4), Role of Authorities (3), Data Representation - 123 (3), ethical problems and Examples (3), and a category consisting of questions that did not fit the - other categories (2).

+- 125 The clustering of the categories in human oriented and process oriented describes whether the - 126 questions address data interaction processes or reflect context in which data is processes.
+Process - 127 oriented are ethical question that address the interactions with data along a data management - 128 process of gathering, analyzing, visualization and documentation.
+Human centered questions are - addressing different stakeholders interacting with or through the results and decision-making - 130 through data. - 131 The FAIR principles are findability, accessibility, interoperability, and reusability (FAIR) [13].